 Dividend Paperwork Required.

-- Date payment made;
+- Date of payment;

-- company name;
+- Company name;

-- details of shareholders paid a dividend;
+- Details of shareholders paid a dividend;

-- the amount of the dividend paid;
+- The amount of the dividend paid;

 - Every shareholder receiving a dividend payment requires a copy of the dividend voucher.
 The original must be recorded and maintained with the statutory books and records.
 Always please seek professional help and ask for it to be in writing.

-Directors Loans Written off?
+DLA Written off?